Meet the team

 Turtle Dove advisors work with farmers, land managers, communities and other groups to help protect, enhance and retain these habitats so that Turtle Doves can safely breed and raise the next generation.

-If you’d like to get involved in helping Turtle Doves, you can find our advisory team’s contact details here on the Operation Turtle Dove website.
+If you’d like to get involved in helping Turtle Doves, you can find our advisory team’s contact details here.
+If our advisors aren’t operating where you’re based and you’d like to find out more about Turtle Dove conservation, please get in touch with Rick Bayne, Operation Turtle Dove Senior Project Manager.